 The world’s existing legal and regulatory regimes may not welcome Bitcoin at first – few governments are likely to take kindly to the emergence of a decentralized, anonymous, global currency beyond their control.
 Sooner or later, however, governments will adapt to the changing circumstances, as they always do.
 I would expect governmental acceptance of Bitcoin to occur initially in less developed countries, as many of them are already used to having their fortunes tied to a global currency beyond their control: the US dollar.

-If I am right, in the long run, as man-made crises of all kinds erupt all over the planet from time to time, global demand for Bitcoin should gradually expand from niche markets to the broader population.
-Ultimately, global demand for Bitcoin should be enormous.
+If I am right, in the long run, as man-made crises of all kinds erupt all over the planet from time to time, global adoption of Bitcoin should gradually expand from niche markets to the broader population.
+Ultimately, global adoption for Bitcoin should be enormous.

-Quantifying Demand for Bitcoin in the Long Run
+Quantifying Potential Adoption for Bitcoin in the Long Run

-Global demand for Bitcoin over time should come in two forms: demand for it as medium of exchange, and demand for it as store of value.
+Global adoption for Bitcoin over time should come in two forms: adoption of it as medium of exchange, and as store of value.
 Let’s consider the former first.

 For such a replacement to be completed, all cash across all currencies carried around in wallets, locked in cash registers, packed in briefcases, stored under mattresses, secured inside safes, etc. – the total amount of ‘pocket change,’ as it were, the world needs to function every day – would have to be exchanged for bitcoins.
 The remaining components of the world’s monetary base (e.g., bank deposits, money funds, etc.), which by and large exist only in the form of accounting entries, would continue to exist as such, but denominated in bitcoins.
 (This is just like what was done to create the euro.)
 [Ed note: there are some additional complications involved that I feel are not worth delving into here -- e.g., see this comment on Reddit.]